-- Bangs should not be in student's eyes. - Boy's hair length in back should be above the shirt collar. - No extreme hair styles are allowed.
-This includes but is not limited to: stripes, shaved sides, mohawks, faux hawks, spiked hair, etc. Since fad hairstyles change rapidly, this policy statement includes fads of today and in the future.

-- Girl's hair accessories should be of moderate size in proportion to the age of the child.
+- Bangs should not be in student's eyes. - Boy's hair length in back should be above the shirt collar.
+The style must be neat in appearance. - No extreme hair styles are allowed.
+This includes but is not limited to: stripes, shaved sides, mohawks, faux hawks, spiked hair, etc. Since fad hairstyles change rapidly, this policy statement includes fads of today and in the future. - Girl's hair accessories should be of moderate size in proportion to the age of the child.
 Headbands should be worn over the top of the head, not across the forehead. - No recoloring, highlighting, streaking, etc. of hair is permitted.
 Student's hair should remain its natural hair color. - The administration will determine the acceptability of any questionable haircut, hairstyle, or hair accessory.